 Withdrawal & Refunds

-- Requests to withdraw from a study abroad program are to be made in writing (email notification is acceptable) to the Center for Global Education as soon as the decision is made.
+- Requests to withdraw from a study abroad program are to be made in writing (email notification is acceptable) to the Global Learning Office as soon as the decision is made.

 - The withdrawal notification date may affect the student’s enrollment status at Marymount University.